Magic and Witchcraft in the Ancient World

 COURSE OUTLINE

-- Magic in Ancient Egypt
+- Ancient Egypt

-- Magic in Ancient Rome and Early Christianity
+- Early Christianity

-PLANNED LEARNING OUTCOMES
+LEARNING OUTCOMES

 By the end of this course, students should be able to:

-- Follow the development and influence of magic and witchcraft over the centuries and its persistence into the early Christian era.
+- Follow the development and influence of magic and witchcraft over the centuries and its persistence into the early Christian era